pinecone-io/pinecone-python-client/README.md

 ## Delete an index

 The following example deletes the index named `example-index`.
+Only indexes which are not protected by deletion protection may be deleted.

 ```python
 from pinecone import Pinecone